-SA Decision Assessment Larg je or : Strate gic S ites Comments Objectives Making Criteria Criteria Abb ey Stadium Land to the RO Alex Hospital Church Hill Winyates District Centre Matchborough District Centre Woodrow District Centre Church Rd Prospect Hill Edward St Car Park No. 4 Woodrow Strategic Site ?
+SA Objectives Assessment Criteria Large or Stra tegic S ites Comments Abbey Stadium Land to the RO Alex Hospital Church Hill District Centre Winyates District Centre Matchborough District Centre Woodrow District Centre Church Rd Prospect Hill Edward St Car Park No. 4 Woodrow Strategic Site environments?
 No - high quality/well designed environment not to be incorporated designed residential environment is to be implemented as part of any development scheme.
-Unknown ✓ ✓ ✓ ✓ ✓ To raise the Will it provide Yes 1 1 l 1 This can only be appeared if it is known skills levels opportunities and to further No ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ qualifications of the workforce develop educational and attainment facilities within the Borough?
-Unknown This can only be assessed if it is known whether educational or attainment facilities are to be incorporated as part of any development scheme. ı Reduce crime, fear of crime and anti-social behaviour Does it promote mixed development that encourages Yes - mixed use development and demonstrable natural surveillance ✓ ✓ ✓ ✓ The question needs to be asked - if this site is able to implement mixed uses, are measures to encourage natural surveillance also demonstrated?
-This can only be partly assessed if it is known whether a mixed use development is to
+Unknown ✓ ✓ ✓ ✓ ✓ T 1 ı 1 T 1 To raise the skills levels and qualifications of Will it provide opportunities to further develop Yes No √ ✓ ✓ ✓ ✓ ✓ √ √ √ √ This can only be assessed if it is known whether educational or attainment facilities are to be the workforce educational and attainment facilities within the Borough?
+Unknown · · · · · · • • • • · incorporated as part of any development scheme.
+Reduce crime, fear of crime and anti-social behaviour Does it promote mixed development that encourages natural Yes - mixed use development and demonstrable natural surveillance ✓ ✓ ✓ ✓ The question needs to be asked - if this site is able to implement mixed uses, are measures to encourage natural surveillance also demonstrated?
+This can only be partly assessed if it is known whether a mixed use development is to be implemented and whether natural surveillance principles will be incorporated as part of any development scheme. surveillance?
+To a small extent - mixed use development \ ✓ ✓ ✓ ✓ No ✓ ✓ Unknown